collective/collective.tablepage/README.rst

 Contributors can also upload data using a CSV file.
 The file *must* provide a row with column ids defined in the configuration.
 Columns with unknow id are ignored.
+In the configuration has not already been defined, all CSV headers will be used to quickly init the configuration (but columns types will always be "String").

 Columns of type "File" and "Files"
 ----------------------------------